Mount Gambier - East

 Mount Gambier - East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 14.6%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications at 2.0% and graduate diplomas also at 2.0%.
-Trade and technical skills are prominent, with 38.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.2% and certificates at 30.1%.
+The area has university qualification rates of 14.6%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (2.0%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 38.3% of residents aged 15+ holding such qualifications - advanced diplomas at 8.2% and certificates at 30.1%.

 Educational participation is high, with 28.3% of residents currently enrolled in formal education.
 This includes 11.7% in primary education, 8.3% in secondary education, and 2.3% pursuing tertiary education.
-A robust network of six schools operates within Mount Gambier - East, educating approximately 2,376 students.
-Mount Gambier - East demonstrates typical Australian school conditions (ICSEA: 959) with balanced educational opportunities.
-The educational mix includes three primary, one secondary, and two K-12 schools.
+Six schools operate within Mount Gambier - East, educating approximately 2,376 students.
+The area has typical Australian school conditions (ICSEA: 959) with balanced educational opportunities.
+The educational mix includes three primary schools, one secondary school, and two K-12 schools.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education